Find Cheap Health Insurance Quotes in Your Area

-Pregnancy is considered a pre-existing condition, but recent laws mandated that all marketplace, employer-provided and Medicaid plans must cover maternity and newborn care.
+Pregnancy is considered a preexisting condition, but recent laws mandated that all marketplace, employer-provided and Medicaid plans must cover maternity and newborn care.
 Before this legislation, you could be denied coverage due to your pregnancy.
-Today, pregnancy is considered an essential health benefit that all health insurance companies must cover.
-Some pregnancy expenses typically include:
+Today, pregnancy is considered an essential health benefit that health insurance companies must cover.
+Some typical pregnancy expenses include:

 - Weekly doctor visits

 - Lab work

 - Obstetrician and gynecologist (OB-GYN) visits